 TCFCU then saw many technological advances for the credit union.
 Among them was a contract with a new online data processor, which enabled members to access their accounts at other select credit unions who used the same system, “Shared Branching.”
 Shared Branching was and is, an arrangement providing Traverse members even more locations to access their accounts!
 Through Shared Branching, Traverse was also able to open a shared office with TBA Credit Union from 1998 to 2009.
 This endeavor was a first for the area and only the second of its kind in the state!

 As the credit union industry continued to grow, competition became more challenging as well.
 In September of 2015, at $50 million in assets, TCFCU’s management and Board of Directors felt that serving only Catholic members in the area placed restrictions on the future growth of the Credit Union.
 To ensure a healthy future of the Credit Union, ETC decided to open the membership charter to accept any persons who live, work, worship, or attend school in and businesses and other legal entities located in Antrim, Benzie, Charlevoix, Grand Traverse, Kalkaska or Leelanau Counties, Michigan; and also included are spouses of persons who died while within the field of membership of this credit union, employees of this credit union, volunteers in the community, members of their immediate families, and organizations of such persons.
-At the end of 2017, assets were just shy of reaching $62 million and Gurka and transferred the CEO position into the hands of prior board member, Patrick Brady.
+As demand rose for service on the east side of town, the then current name of “East Traverse Catholic Federal Credit Union,” had potential to cause locational confusion, so the Credit Union went under a name change omitting the “East.”
+With the modified Credit Union name, it also made sense to give the logo an update at the same time.
+At the end of 2017, a third location was opened in the East Bay area, assets were just shy of reaching $62 million, and Gurka transferred the CEO position into the hands of prior board member, Patrick Brady.

-ETC will continue to serve its members with the same Catholic culture of caring, compassionate service, with God at its core.
-The only difference is that ETC will no longer turn any one person away based solely on his religion, and the future growth of the Credit Union will no longer be restricted.
+TCFCU will continue to serve its members with the same Catholic culture of caring, compassionate service, with God at its core.
+The only difference in expanding the charter is that TCFCU will no longer turn any one person away based solely on his religion, and the future growth of the Credit Union will no longer be restricted.

 Thank you for your interest in Traverse Catholic Federal Credit Union!